redsanket/spark/external/storm/guide/troubleshooting/index.rst

 profiling (Flight Recorder)
 #################

-You can take a flight recording (by setting a timeout) of a worker from the topology component page and download it.
+You can take a flight recording of a worker from the topology component page and download it:

+#.
+Determine the desired worker to profile.
+#.
+Toggle Components to show all the components the worker has.
+#.
+Pick a component the worker has and click on it to go to the corresponding component page.
+#.
+Under Executors, find the matching worker port.
+#.
+Next to the port, select the files checkbox in the Debug column.
+#.
+Under the Profiling and Debugging section above, click the Start button.
+#.
+Wait a period of time.
+#.
+Press the Stop button under Profiling.
+#.
+Click the My Dump Files link and download the .jfr file to examine the profiling session.

 gdb (For Memory leaks/Direct Byte Buffers)